ofkoru/quarto-animate-graph/README.md

 - There are four main components of this plug in:
   - `graph`, `element`, `move`, and `setAttribute`.
-- To generate animated graph:
+- To generate an animated graph:
   - Create a div with class __animategraph__.
-  - Create a span within `div.animategraph` with class __addElement__ to add element.
+  - Create a span within `div.animategraph` with class __addElement__ to add an element.
-  - Create a span within `div.animategraph` with class __move__ to change position of an element.
+  - Create a span within `div.animategraph` with class __move__ to change the position of an element.
-  - Create a span within `div.animategraph` with class __setAttribute__ to appearance of an element.
+  - Create a span within `div.animategraph` with class __setAttribute__ to the appearance of an element.